barbagroup/essential_skills_RRC/the_notebook.md

 bar or by doing  `[Ctrl] + [s]`.
 This will save in the directory you are located, a `.ipynb` file with the name that you pick for your file.

+## How we shut down the Kernel?

+Once you close your notebook, you will see in the main Jupyter page that your notebook file has a green book symbol.
+You should click in the box at the left of that symbol, and then click where it says `shutdown`.
+Finally, go to the terminal that we use at the beginning to open the jupyter notebook and type `[Ctrl] + [c]`.